1.1 Benefits Of VPN

 Using a VPN has many advantages.
 A quick summary:

-Because the user is communicating using the IP address of a VPN server, and therefore hiding their own IP address, the user becomes anonymous on the internet.
+Because communications use the IP address of a VPN server, and therefore hides user's IP address, users becomes anonymous on the internet.
 This is because the IP address is a unique number which allows people to be identified on the internet.
 An IP address allows others to track our online behavior step-by-step.
 With the use of a new, incognito IP address, it is no longer possible for governments, hackers or the websites that we visit to link us to our personal identity (unless we login using our real identity).
 The observed IP address (the address of the VPN server), is no longer linked to us.
 To determine users IP addresses requires "legal" action.

 With a VPN it is possible to connect to a server in a different country and to therefore allow all the data traffic to pass through this other country and fool servers (such as NetFlix / Hulu) into believing you are a local client.
 This allows certain blocked websites, streaming services, VoIP services and social media to become accessible.
 To do so it is necessary to make a connection with a VPN server in a country or with a VPN service that has not been restricted.
 VPN providers and streaming service providers are in a continuous state of war, with streaming service providers identifying and blocking VPN providers and VPN providers finding ways to bypass this.
 In practice, this means that any VPN connection may need to be occasionally reconfigured to use the latest workarounds / servers to access streaming services in other jurisdictions.